 - Open Carry Restrictions: When local officials pass ordinances that make the carrying of edged weapons, firearms, and blunt-force weapons unlawful during a permitted protest, this allows officers to seize objects and make preemptive arrest.
 This can be done by apprehending those with malicious intent before they reach a crowd.

-Law Enforcement Hopes for the Best, Prepares for the Riot
+Law Enforcement Hopes for the Best, Prepares Security for the Riot

 Outdated riot suits are heavy and difficult to move around in, making it more difficult for the officer to be mobile when getting around or in and out of a squad car or command center.
 Personal protective equipment must allow us to have full mobility, flexible movement in tight crowds, protect against sharp object punctures, and blunt force trauma.

-Haven Gear provides lightweight, comfortable riot suits and gear for law enforcement and correctional agencies across the globe.
+Haven Gear provides lightweight, comfortable riot suits and riot gear for law enforcement and correctional agencies across the globe.
 Our riot suits, helmets, and accessories can all be equipped and fully prepared in seconds.
 Keep your officers hydrated and cooled under any circumstance with our hydration systems and cooling packs.
 There’s little doubt that Haven Gear has revolutionized riot gear and officers are safer and more prepared than ever before.
-For more information about these next-generation riot suits and how they can get your officers how safely, fill out a form on Haven Gear to learn more.